tomichj/bash_dotfiles/README.md

 script/bootstrap
 ```

-2) Execute the install script via vurl, which will clone the repo and bootstrap you automatically:
+2) Execute the install script via curl, which will clone the repo and bootstrap you automatically:

 ```sh
 bash <(curl -s https://raw.githubusercontent.com/tomichj/dotfiles/master/script/install)